johnsonjh/dps8m-proxy/README.md

 ## Development

-For `proxy` development, besides the most recent version of [Go](https://go.dev/), you’ll also need a standard POSIX.1 shell environment (*at a minimum* `sh`, `make`, `grep`, `awk`, *and* `sed`), and [reuse](https://github.com/fsfe/reuse-tool),
+For `proxy` development, along with the most recent version of [Go](https://go.dev/), you’ll also need a standard POSIX.1 shell environment (*at a minimum* `sh`, `make`, `grep`, `awk`, *and* `sed`), and [reuse](https://github.com/fsfe/reuse-tool),